CMPUT301F25-kraken/krakenhax/README.md

 - **Organizers** configure events, run lotteries, and notify entrants.
 - **Administrators** oversee events, profiles, and notification activity.

-For Part 4, the focus was on implementing a full **notification workflow** for winners/losers, cancellations, and organizer broadcasts, plus adding **database and UI tests**.

 ---

 ## Team Members